rawify/Fraction.js/README.md

 Parser
 ===

-Any function (see below) as well as the constructor of the *Fraction* class parses it's input and cancel it to the smallest term.
+Any function (see below) as well as the constructor of the *Fraction* class parses it's input and reduce it to the smallest term.

 You can pass either Arrays, Objects, Integers, Doubles or Strings.